MoAmrYehia/Harmonies/README.md

 ---

 ## Image Colorization
 Generally, it will take you around 30 minutes to colorize (add color to) a black and white photo, but as you use Harmonies.
-You will bring new life to old photos by automatically colorizing them using the capabilities of Computer Vision!
+You will bring new life to old photos by automatically colorizing them using the capabilities of Computer Vision.!

 ### State of the art
 In this part we reimplemented the [Colorful Image Colorization](https://arxiv.org/abs/1603.08511v5) paper using PyTorch for images auto colorization